Hannah Arendt: Rahel Varnhagen: The Life of a Jewess (1957)

 Arendt's Habilitationsschrift on Rahel Varnhagen was completed while she was living in exile in Paris in 1938, but not published till 1957, in the United Kingdom by East and West Library, part of the Leo Baeck Institute.
-This biography of a 19th-century Jewish socialite, formed an important step in her analysis of Jewish history and the subjects of assimilation and emancipation, and introduced her treatment of the Jewish diaspora as either pariah or parvenu.
+This biography of a nineteenth-century Jewish socialite formed an important step in her analysis of Jewish history and the subjects of assimilation and emancipation, and introduced her treatment of the Jewish diaspora as either pariah or parvenu.
 In addition it represents an early version of her concept of history.
 The book is dedicated to Anne Mendelssohn, who first drew her attention to Varnhagen.
 Arendt's relation to Varnhagen permeates her subsequent work.
 Her account of Varnhagen's life was perceived during a time of the destruction of German-Jewish culture.
 It partially reflects Arendt's own view of herself as a German-Jewish woman driven out of her own culture into a stateless existence, leading to the description "biography as autobiography".